leone2016/aws-certified-dev/6_aws-cloudformation/4-LEO-Create Nested Stack using the AWS CLI.md

 7. Deploy the main stack using the AWS CloudFormation CLI

-aws cloudformation create-stack --stack-name NestedStackExample --template-body file://main.yaml --capabilities CAPABILITY_NAMED_IAM
+`aws cloudformation create-stack --stack-name NestedStackExample --template-body file://main.yml --capabilities CAPABILITY_NAMED_IAM`

 8. The stack can be deleted with the following command

-aws cloudformation delete-stack --stack-name NestedStackExample
+`aws cloudformation delete-stack --stack-name NestedStackExample`